tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/README.md

 into `cmd_vel` topic to move the turtle.

 ## Task 2: Autonomous navigation to goal
-### Node behaviour
+### Node behavior
 This ROS node will ask the user to enter the `x` and `y` coordinates of the destination and the turtle first turn towards the goal and then move towards it.

 ### Node explanation
-The node subscribe to the `pose` topic of the turtle to know the current position and orientation of it in the turtlesim.
+The node subscribes to the `pose` topic of the turtle to know the current position and orientation of it in the turtlesim.
 The displacement between the goal and the robot is calculated using 'Pythagoras theorem'

 ```python